farao-community/farao-community.github.io/pages/docs/input-data/crac/csa.md

 the `ShuntCompensator` must reference a shunt compensator in the network and the `PropertyReference` must necessarily be `ShuntCompensator.sections` since the remedial action acts on the number of sections of the shunt compensator.

+> The shunt compensator modification can still be imported if `normalEnabled` is set to `false` if the
+> ShuntCompensatorModification is also defined in the SSI profile with its field `enabled` set to `true`.

 To be valid, the `ShuntCompensatorModification` must itself be referenced by a `StaticPropertyRange` which provides the value of the set-point.